 Forgetting Her Voice

 I feel there are things about my mother I will never forget.
 I won’t forget her hands, her smile or the giggle she made whenever she farted and hoped you didn’t notice.
 I am forgetting her voice.
 Tucked away in a fire proof safe, I have a dictaphone tape that I recorded off our answering machine after she died.
 I made a tape for each of my siblings as well as my father.
 Still, I no longer own a dictaphone (who does really).
 I worry that technology will surpass me or the next time I got to listen to it, the tape will have aged too much and I won’t hear her say “You’ve reached the Topps, please leave a message”.
+Will I only remember her little shenanigans now only when I read her obituary?
+Will the obituary remember more of her than I do now?
+With death notices now going online (like https://www.genealogybank.com/explore/obituaries/all/usa/florida/orlando/orlando-sentinel) my previous statement might just turn out to be true.
+Will she really fade from my memory?
+Will I forget her voice – her giggles, her smile, and the little twinkle in her eye every time she did?

 Living Longer Without Her Than With Her

 Every year, I count the years left until I’ve been alive longer without her than with her.
 I was 24 when she died.
 So far its been eleven years.
 The dreaded year is 2028.
 When you write it down it seems like a lifetime from now.
 Still knowing how fast these 11 years have passed, I know that it won’t be long until I am 49 and this monumental moment hits.
-As I discuss my mothers death with others who have been through the same, this is one of the more common feelings after death of mother.
+As I discuss my mother’s death with others who have been through the same, this is one of the more common feelings after the death of a mother.

 This is a strange one.
 I don’t fear outliving her.
 I hope with every fibre of my body that I do.
 What is strange to me is that my mother died at 57 and I can’t even begin to imagine her any older.
 Instead she is frozen in time.
 I’ve watched her siblings age as well as her parents who are still alive in their 90s but when I look at them I don’t see my mother at that age.
 How strange it will be when my face in the mirror is older than her image burned in my memory.
 And how strangely lucky I will feel to still be alive.